part six of Route Not Taken

 The proposed railroad was to be nine and three quarters miles long starting somewhere in Prallsville, connecting with the Central Railroad in Flemington.
 The exact course of the proposed railroad is a matter of conjecture today.
 Apparently, it would have crossed the present Donald Jones place.
 In Sergeantsville, it should have crossed the Dayton Case place, the present Fred Higgins place, crossing between the Gerald Vandewater and J. Carl Holcombe places and headed toward Sand Brook.3

-In 1875, the project fell through with when the Commission Merchants declined to invest.
+In 1875, the project fell through when the Commission Merchants declined to invest.
 It seems that their investment was necessary to the success of this project and had been counted on.
 Evidently, the Commission Merchants felt that their investment in a similar railroad between Millstone and Hopewell was all they could afford.

 Therefore, as we ponder bygone days, we should picture field after field of peach orchards.
 It is hard to believe that Sergeantsville just missed out on a railroad.
 We should conclude that our ancestors were ambitious, energetic and imaginative.